SOLO EXHIBITION by CHRISTINE MARIN

 Chris Marin became intrigued by art after learning intuitive watercolour painting from Dorothy Clarke McClure in 1993.
 Over time, her interests expanded to include collage, printmaking, acrylic painting, and applying transparent underglazes to her pottery.

 One of her paintings is on the cover of “What About My Kids?” a book written to help families coping with breast cancer.
-Chris’s painting “Home Again” is the image in the Port Medway Lighthouse calendar for February 2018, and “My Favourite Things” was used for the IWK children’s hospital fundraising raffle this year.
-She contributes regularly to the IWK and Elderdog shows, and her paintings can be seen at the Riverbank, Mill Village, and Port Grocer, Port Medway, Nova Scotia.
+Chris’s painting “Home Again” is the image in the Port Medway Lighthouse calendar for February 2018, and “My Favourite Things” was used for the IWK children’s hospital fundraising raffle.
+She contributes regularly to the IWK and Elderdog shows, and her paintings can be seen at The Creative Space 60 Hurontario Street Collingwood.
 They also hang in law offices and private collections.

 Chris’s story, The Edge of Risk is included in the book, Outside of Ordinary: Women’s Travel Stories.
 And her Nova Scotia treetops studio was featured in the Spring 2009 issue of Studio Magazine.